Quick Summary

 - Citrus Fruits: Oranges, lemons, and grapefruits provide a good amount of this vitamin.

-- Legumes: Beans, lentils, and chickpeas are excellent sources of folic acid.
+- Legumes, including beans, lentils, and chickpeas, are excellent sources of folic acid.

 - Fortified Foods: Many cereals, breads, and pasta products are fortified with folic acid.